 Arcadia College is a Co-educational Independent Secondary, Special Assistance School (SAS) currently based at Robina on the Gold Coast.
 Arcadia College offers a safe, inclusive and future-focused educational and well-being program, targeting the individual needs, interests and abilities.
 As a special assistance school, we cater for a diverse range of students' learning, emotional, psychological and physical needs, in order to give our students the best opportunity to build their future pathways and lives.
-The College demographic is 48% female, 52% male students.
-Currently, 6.5% of the student population identify as Indigenous.
+The College demographic is 45% female, 55% male students.
+Currently, 6% of the student population identify as Indigenous.

 Students attend Arcadia College with a variety of complex, individual needs and circumstances, that have led to difficulties participating in mainstream education.
 Students attending Arcadia College are accepted based on the criteria that they are at significant risk of, or have disengaged from other formal avenues of education.
-The College provides individualised support for all students, depending on their circumstances.
-Students are given a variety of pathways and opportunities that cater their need, interests and abilities.
+The College identifies and provides individualised support for all students, depending on their circumstances.
+Students are given a variety of pathways and opportunities that cater their need, interests and abilities of our young people.
+All students are encouraged to unlock their passions and purpose; tailored programs and pathways enable such opportunities for our young people.
+The College offers a suite of educational and wellbeing programs that expose students to enriched learning experiences, indicative of societal expectations, curriculum imperatives and the complex demands of 21st-century life.